Can you get a virus from a PDF? Here’s what to do if you’ve already opened one: Header image

 In general, you should monitor all your important accounts more closely for any unusual activity for a while.

-How to protect your Mac from malicious PDFs with malware
+How to protect your Mac from malicious PDFs and malware threats

 Once the malware is gone, the last thing you want is a repeat performance.
 Here are some golden rules to help you avoid any malicious PDFs in the future.